 This is the time taken by the VDA to load the user’s profile.

 If this duration is high, consider your User Profile configuration.
 Roaming profile size and location contribute to slow session starts.
 When a user logs on to a session where Terminal Services roaming profiles and home folders are enabled, the roaming profile contents and access to that folder are mapped during the logon.
 This takes extra resources.
 Sometimes, this can consume significant amount of the CPU usage.
 Consider using the Terminal Services home folders with redirected personal folders to mitigate this problem.
 In general, consider using Citrix Profile Management to manage user profiles in Citrix environments.
 If you are using Citrix Profile Management and have slow logon times, check if your antivirus software is blocking the Citrix Profile Management tool.

 Printer Creation VDA Duration (PCVD)

 This is the time taken for the VDA to map the user’s client printers synchronously.
 If the configuration is set for printer creation to be performed asynchronously, the value is not recorded for PCVD as it does not impact completion of the session startup.

 Excessive time spent in mapping printers is often the result of the printer auto creation policy settings.
 The number of printers added locally on the users’ client devices and your printing configuration can directly affect your session start times.
-When a session starts, Citrix Virtual Apps and Desktops have to create every locally mapped printer on the client device.
+When a session starts, Citrix Virtual Apps and Desktops has to create every locally mapped printer on the client device.
 Consider reconfiguring your printing policies to reduce the number of printers that get created, specifically when users have many local printers.
 To do this, edit the Printer Auto creation policy in Delivery Controller and Citrix Virtual Apps and Desktops.

 Drive Mapping VDA Duration (DMVD)

 This is the time taken by the VDA to map the user’s client drives, devices, and ports.

 Ensure that your base policies include settings to disable unused virtual channels.
 For example, audio or COM port mapping, to optimize the ICA protocol and improve overall session performance.